ENTER A PLAN!

 ♦ Win a 4-year college scholarship (50% off tuition & fees) to the llinois Institute of Technology (IIT)

 1. Sign up

-3. Click "Edit BizPlan" on the left side navigation bar.
+3. Click "My BizPlan" on the left side navigation bar and enter your BizPlan.

-To be considered for a prize, you must enter your BizPlan before midnight on the last Thursday of June and attend the BizPlan Bop @ BizKamp from 12:00-4:00PM.ELIGIBILITY
+To be considered for a prize, you must enter your BizPlan before midnight the day prior to the final day of the BizKamp and attend the BizPlan Competition on the final day of BizKamp.ELIGIBILITY

 You are eligible to win cash prizes and a scholarship award if:

 you are between the ages of 13 and 24 at the time your register

 your BizPlan is for a business, non-profit or invention that is legal to start, operate, produce, possess, and/or sell in the Commonwealth of Massachusetts